 - ADVERTISING AND MARKETING: The VMC Strategic Plan defines certain initiatives that correlate with the organization's marketing goals for the fiscal year.
-They include: - □ Increase tourism revenue through the development and implementation of the annual integrated marketing, public relations, and sales plan. - ⊲ Foster collaboration and county-wide alignment by creating and developing the "go to" website for all tourism stakeholders. - ⊲ Increase Mendocino County brand awareness and positive perception. - Develop a data-sharing process that offers context and insights for partners.
+They include: - Increase tourism revenue through the development and implementation of the annual integrated marketing, public relations, and sales plan. - Foster collaboration and countywide alignment by creating and developing the "go to" website for all tourism stakeholders. - Increase Mendocino County brand awareness and positive perception. - Develop a data-sharing process that offers context and insights for partners.

 The second quarter saw a rebranding and reworking of both the Mushroom and Crab festivals to Mushroom Feast Mendocino and Crab Feast Mendocino.
 Staff worked with TSF to develop the marketing plan for the last half of the fiscal year and retained Media Matters WorldWide (MMWW) as their media buyer in the digital realm.
-The Marketing Team launched an aggressive digital campaign to target audiences in the greater Bay Area and Sacramento markets.
-The campaign comprises programmatic advertising, static and video ad buys on Facebook and Instagram, and a Spotify campaign.
-January 2019 will see the launch of two electronic billboards and a high profile outdoor campaign on the light rail system in Sacramento.
-In conjunction with the MMWW ad campaign, VMC will also undertake a sixmonth Nielsen Study to determine the baseline for unaided awareness of Mendocino County among our target audience.
+The marketing team launched an aggressive digital campaign comprising programmatic advertising, static and video ad buys on Facebook and Instagram, and a Spotify campaign, to the organization's target audiences in the greater Bay Area and Sacramento.
+January 2019 saw the launch of two electronic billboards and a high profile outdoor campaign on the light rail system in Sacramento.
+In conjunction with the MMWW ad campaign, VMC will also undertake a six-month Nielsen Study to determine the baseline for unaided awareness of the county among our target audience.
 The final marketing strategy is a contract between VMC and KOZT-FM ("The Coast") to run a series of radio and online advertisements.